Operation Conversation: Cops & Kids

 "Operation Conversation: Cops & Kids workshops give teens and cops the chance to step outside their usual roles and responses and discover new ways of relating.”- Dr. Lenora Fulani, Director, Operation Conversation: Cops & Kids

 How it Works.

 Cops & Kids uses the power of performance to create a new kind of relationship.

 The program is designed to foster positive interactions between the police and inner-city youth.
-It consists of a series of workshops that use performance, improvisational games and conversation to help teenagers and police officers to develop and improve their relationship.
+It consists of a series of community workshops that use performance, improvisational games and conversation to help teenagers and police officers to develop and improve their relationship.

 Cops & Kids changes the environment in which police and youth interact.